SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/setup_en.md

 # Rain World Setup Guide

+## 0. Add the Rain World APWorld

+The APWorld for Rain World is self-contained in `worlds/rain_world`.
+You can either clone this fork or copy `worlds/rain_world` to an existing Archipelago source.

 ## 1. Create a YAML settings file
 ### What is a YAML and why do I need one?
 You can see the [basic multiworld setup guide](/tutorial/Archipelago/setup/en) here on the Archipelago website to learn